Kirastur/alveran-sudo/README.md

 For example the player sometimes wants to edit a command block and therefor needs OP status.
-Then the "blessing" could be the "luckperms.autoop" permission which gives the player OP if "auto-op" is set to TRUE in LuckPerms configuration.
+Then the "blessing" could be a LuckPerms group containing the "luckperms.autoop" permission which gives the player OP if "auto-op" is set to TRUE in LuckPerms configuration.

 ## Prerequisits
 This plugin depends on LuckPerms and WorldGuard.